Asymptotic behavior of the pressure function for H\"older potentials: Genericity of upper bounds

 Hence it suffices to show that $P_{\rm top}(-atd_p)$ decreases exponentially to 0.
-Since $\mu_p$ is the unique maximizing measure for $-atd_p$, we already know that $P_{\rm top}(-atd_p)\ge 0$ for all $t$ and it converges to 0 as $t\to\infty$.
+Since $\mu_p$ is the unique maximizing measure for $-atd_p$, the folklore theorem on pressure asymptotics shows that $P_{\rm top}(-atd_p)\ge 0$ for all $t$ and it converges to 0 as $t\to\infty$.
 We give a crude bound showing the exponential convergence.
 First, we enlarge the space $X$ to the full shift $\bar X$ whose alphabet is the alphabet $\cA$ of $X$.
 Then define a potential $\bar f$ on $\bar X$ by

 so that $P_{\rm top}(X,-atd_p)=P_{\rm top}(\bar X,t\bar f)$.
 Let $k$ be the period of $p$.
 We then observe that $\bar f(x)\le \bar g(x)$ for all $x$ where